lamanhub/lamanjs-docs/docs/ssr-fetching.md

 # SSR Fetching

-This guide will walk you through the basics of data fetching and caching in LamanHub, providing practical examples and best practices.
+This guide will walk you through the basics of SSR data fetching in LamanHub, providing practical examples and best practices.

 Here's a minimal example of data fetching in LamanHub: